davewsmith/play/dockerized-flask-celery/NOTES.md

 source.
 Punting back to SQLite3 solves the dependency problem, but not the source-change one.
 Maybe an optional dev container...

-## Side quest: Update to a newer Debian
+## Side quest: Upgrade to a newer Debian

 Or, "I was using _what?"_

-jesse-slim:3.11 to bookwork-slim:3.13 in steps.
+Upgraded jesse-slim:3.11 to bookwork-slim:3.13 in steps.

 Celery logging is busted.
 I'd forgotten that was already on the To Do list.

+## Round 9.1

+Added a `dev` container that mounts `.` as `/source`.

+    docker exec -it ...-dev-1 /bin/bash

+then

+    cd /source
+    flask db ...

+and side-effects are visible outside the container.

+To get things started,

+    flask db init
+    flask db migrate -m 'initial migration'

+And then

+    flask db upgrade

+from the new `migrate` step.